bids-standard/bids-specification/src/atlas.md

 In the following we describe how an [atlas](schema/objects/entities.yaml#atlas) can be shared within BIDS.
 We describe a broad set of atlases and use cases thereof.

 More specifically, this entails providing and referring to existing atlas datasets, describing atlases that were newly derived within an analysis, and providing information for derivatives that were obtained through them.
-The first would comprise (publicly) available atlases, for example, Destrieux et al. [doi.org/10.1016/j.neuroimage.2010.06.010](https://doi.org/10.1016/j.neuroimage.2010.06.010), AAL [doi.org/10.1006/nimg.2001.0978](https://doi.org/10.1006/nimg.2001.0978), Yeo [doi.org/10.1152/jn.00338.2011](https://doi.org/10.1152/jn.00338.2011) and JHU DTI-based white-matter atlases [eBook ISBN: 9780080456164](https://shop.elsevier.com/books/mri-atlas-of-human-white-matter/mori/978-0-444-51741-8) and [doi.org/10.1016/j.neuroimage.2007.07.053](https://doi.org/10.1016/j.neuroimage.2007.07.053), while the second would include atlases obtained through analyses within a dataset at hand, for example, resting-state networks and functional localizers.
+The first would comprise (publicly) available atlases, for example, Destrieux et al. ([doi.org/10.1016/j.neuroimage.2010.06.010](https://doi.org/10.1016/j.neuroimage.2010.06.010)), AAL ([doi.org/10.1006/nimg.2001.0978](https://doi.org/10.1006/nimg.2001.0978)), Yeo ([doi.org/10.1152/jn.00338.2011](https://doi.org/10.1152/jn.00338.2011)) and JHU DTI-based white-matter atlases ([eBook ISBN: 9780080456164](https://shop.elsevier.com/books/mri-atlas-of-human-white-matter/mori/978-0-444-51741-8) and [doi.org/10.1016/j.neuroimage.2007.07.053](https://doi.org/10.1016/j.neuroimage.2007.07.053)), while the second would include atlases obtained through analyses within a dataset at hand, for example, resting-state networks and functional localizers.
 Importantly, the latter can also be utilized as existing atlases if made available.
 The third would entail referencing an atlas and its properties used to derive e.g. parcellated time series or a connectivity matrix.

 ## Atlas as new DatasetType
-Here we introduce an additional value to the DatasetType field of dataset_description.json.
+Here we introduce an additional value to the `DatasetType field` of `dataset_description.json`.
 If a dataset declares its DatasetType to be [atlas](schema/objects/entities.yaml#atlas), the top-level directories MUST be `atlas-` instead of `sub-`.
-This will allow sharing existing atlases as stand-alone datasets, validating them via the BIDS validator and enabling their integration as sub-datasets of other BIDS datasets.
+This will allow sharing existing atlases as stand-alone datasets, validating them via the [BIDS validator](https://github.com/bids-standard/bids-validator) and enabling their integration as sub-datasets of other BIDS datasets.

 ## File formats for the raw data
 BIDS-Atlas aims to describe brain atlases via three REQUIRED files.
 They entail the atlas itself (e.g. in .nii, .nii.gz, .gii, or .tsv), a file indexing/labeling each node in the atlas (in .tsv) and a file containing exhaustive meta-data about the atlas (in .json).

 The usage of [_desc-](schema/objects/entities.yaml#desc) is currently discouraged in order to keep this identifier available for necessary cases.
 Phrased differently, instead of using the [_desc-](schema/objects/entities.yaml#desc) identifier to refer to a specific version of a given atlas (e.g. `atlas-Schaefer_res-2_desc-400.nii.gz`), the respective information should be captured in the atlas- identifier (e.g. `atlas-Schaefer400_res-2.nii.gz`)  and the [_desc-](schema/objects/entities.yaml#desc) used for e.g. referring to subsets of a given atlas (e.g. `atlas-Schaefer400_res-2_desc-label01_mask.nii.gz`).
-Common identifiers (e.g., [hemi](schema/objects/entities.yaml#hemi) currently exist and should not be used in lieu of the [_desc-](schema/objects/entities.yaml#desc) identifier, whereas information pertaining to the probabilistic nature of an atlas threshold is appropriate for the [_desc-](schema/objects/entities.yaml#desc) identifier (e.g. `atlas-HarvardOxford_res-2_desc-th25_probseg.nii.gz`)
+Common identifiers, e.g., [hemi](schema/objects/entities.yaml#hemi) currently exist and should not be used in lieu of the [_desc-](schema/objects/entities.yaml#desc) identifier, whereas information pertaining to the probabilistic nature of an atlas threshold is appropriate for the [_desc-](schema/objects/entities.yaml#desc) identifier (e.g. `atlas-HarvardOxford_res-2_desc-th25_probseg.nii.gz`)

 ## Directory Structure
 BIDS-Atlas focuses on the utilization of atlases while also allowing their sharing.
-Thus, atlases are either stored within a dedicated `atlas` directory at the BIDS root directory (comparable to the `code` directory), such files are the non-altered/original atlases.
-In the second case, they are stored within the directory of a given subject’s derivatives representing the altered/derived/applied atlases.
+Thus, atlases are either stored within a dedicated `atlas` directory at the BIDS root directory (comparable to the `code` directory), such files are the non-altered/original atlases or within a given directory under `derivatives`.
+In the second case, atlases are altered, derived or applied and thus multiple use cases have to be distinguished as indicated further below.

 ### Representing an atlas as a dataset